 What Defines Repetitive Use Injury for Maritime Workers?

-Unfortunately, repetitive use injuries are often difficult to diagnose and even more to difficult to handle.
-In some instances, these types of injuries makes it impossible for maritime workers to continue their work.
+Unfortunately, repetitive use injuries are often difficult to diagnose and even more difficult to handle.
+In some instances, these types of injuries make it impossible for maritime workers to continue their work.

 Types of Repetitive Use Injuries

 Repetitive use injuries can cause a host of medical problems.
 Some injuries are so severe that they will require lifelong medical care, while other conditions are less serious.
 Common injuries include:

 - Damaged joint